News

 1 – Dedicated Green Team

-Industrial waste management is a complex process that involves a number of different stages, such as waste segregation, waste treatment, recycling, composting.
+Industrial waste management is a complex process that involves several different stages, such as waste segregation, waste treatment, recycling, and composting.
 In the absence of a dedicated team, the onus of reducing and disposing of the waste may fall to one individual within the organisation.

 This is one of the main reasons why companies struggle to implement an effective waste management system.
 It is, therefore, important for you to build a “green team” combining employees from different departments who will provide different perspectives to your waste management strategies.